On the Artin formalism for triple product $p$-adic $L$-functions: Selmer complexes

 \begin{defn} We let $\res_{/{\Delta_{\rm bal}}}$ denote the composite map

 where the map ${\rm pr}_{/\g}$ is the map induced from the canonical surjection (which carries the same name)

 \end{defn}

-We conclude \S\ref{subsec_selmer_complexes} introducing an invariant (that we call the Panchishkin defect), which is useful in identifying the differences between the factorization problem we presently consider with those in \cite{Gross1980Factorization, Greenberg1981_factorization, Dasgupta2016, palvannan_factorization}.
-This discussion indicates why the factorization problem for algebraic $p$-adic $L$-functions we consider in this article is different from those considered in \cite{Greenberg1981_factorization, palvannan_factorization}.
+We conclude \S\ref{subsec_selmer_complexes} introducing an invariant (that we call the Panchishkin defect), which is useful in identifying the differences between the factorisation problem we presently consider with those in \cite{Gross1980Factorization, Greenberg1981_factorization, Dasgupta2016, palvannan_factorization}.
+This discussion indicates why the factorisation problem for algebraic $p$-adic $L$-functions we consider in this article is different from those considered in \cite{Greenberg1981_factorization, palvannan_factorization}.

 \begin{defn} Suppose that we are given a free $\ZZ_p$-module $X$ of finite rank, endowed with a continuous action of $G_{\QQ,\Sigma}$.
 Suppose that $X$ is equipped with Greenberg local conditions $\Delta=\Delta(F^+X)$ given by a $G_p$-stable submodule $F^+X\subset X$.
 We say that the pair $(X,\Delta)$ is \emph{weakly Panchishkin} if we have $\chi(\widetilde{R\Gamma}_{\rm f}(G_{\QQ,\Sigma},X,\Delta))= 0$.
 Otherwise, we say that it has \emph{Panchishkin defect}